korlibs-archive/docs-old.korge.org/korge/gettingstarted/setup/intellij-plugin/index.md

 {% include toc_include.md %}

-## Intalling KorGE IntelliJ Plugin
+## Installing KorGE IntelliJ Plugin
 {:#install}

 First we open IntelliJ.
 If we don't have it installed, check the [Toolbox section](#toolbox).